 Jessie: Now it’s your turn.
 Take a moment to write down some potential roadblocks to your productivity.
 Do you anticipate yourself, your colleagues, or your leadership throwing off your workflow?
 What can you do to be proactive and ensure you’re getting your most important work done each day?
 What boundaries might you need to put into place to stay on course?
-Pause the podcast now to make some notes.
+Get out that journal or a Google Doc!

 Rate, Review, and Subscribe on Apple Podcasts

 Thank you Rapow001!
 "Helpful and Restorative: I wish there were daily episodes of the Marigold Force!
 Whether you are an educator or not, Jessie and Joel have such wonderful tips to keep you grounded, connected, and productive on your journey of self-care.
 I would highly recommend tuning in!"

 If you're loving the podcast like Rapow001, consider rating and reviewing the show!
 This helps us support more educators.
 Click here, scroll to the bottom, tap to rate with five stars 😄, and select "Write a Review."
 Let us know what you're loving most!

 Good Stuff From The Episode